-- Hospitals; - Nursing home and/or residence for senior citizens; - Residential care facility, such as a group home for persons with disabilities or addictions; - Shelter; - Correctional or custodial facility; - Lodging or rooming house; - Religious establishment such as a convent, monastery, or seminary; - Hutterite colony; - Establishment with temporary accommodation services such as a hotel, campground, YMCA, Ronald McDonald House or hostel; - Other establishment such as a school residence, military base, or work camp.
+- hospitals; - nursing home and/or residence for senior citizens; - residential care facility, such as a group home for persons with disabilities or addictions; - shelter: - correctional or custodial facility; - lodging or rooming house; - religious establishment such as a convent, monastery, or seminary; - hutterite colony; - establishment with temporary accommodation services such as a hotel, campground, YMCA, Ronald McDonald House or hostel; - other establishment such as a school residence, military base, or work camp; and - an establishment that is being used for non-residential purposes such as a business, commercial office, church, clinic, etc. is not considered to be a collective dwelling.